4rtemis-4rrow/Ash/README.md

 right now it's not yet ready for daily use, although if you are looking for something super lightweight but isn't /bin/sh, this is perfect for you

 # Known Bugs
-output redirection failed the only test I tried test command: `echo "is this working?" > test.txt` expected result: file `test.txt` be created and it's contents be `this is working` actual result: file `test.txt` was created and it's contentes were `"this is working" > test.txt`
+1. output redirection failed the only test I tried test command: `echo "is this working?" > test.txt` expected result: file `test.txt` be created and it's contents be `this is working` actual result: file `test.txt` was created and it's contentes were `"this is working" > test.txt`
+2. SEGFAULT when pressing tab for completions
+     I failed to trace it back using gdb, I am still trying to find it's source, but this is more advanced than my current skillset would allow

 # Planned Features
 1. tab autocompletions (work in progress)